 Still wondering “What is STEM education and why is it important?”.
 This video will give you a quick overview.

 STEM education UK strategy

-While we’re all aware of the importance of STEM learning, there’s currently no mention of it in the primary national curriculum for England.
+While we’re all aware of the importance of STEM learning, there’s currently no mention of it in the primary or secondary national curriculum for England.

 STEM education and training strategy for Scotland

 The Scottish government published its STEM Education and Training Strategy in 2017.

 It aimed to expand and improve STEM education in schools by supporting a three-year £1 million fund to boost primary science learning and providing funding for CPD, among other strategies.